The Sporkful PODCAST

-(2) Crossing at an unprotected or unmarked crosswalk
+- The PEDESTRIAN WAS Crossing at an unprotected or unmarked pathway or across lanes.

 - Cross at the crosswalk.
 Don’t cross in the middle of the street.
 The lines in the crosswalk help remind drivers to watch out for pedestrians